Palomino19/project-structure-1/README.md

 derived data from global state.
 To avoid this problem, it's recommended to use [Reselect](https://github.com/reduxjs/reselect) which memoizes selectors.

+NOTE: The Angular equivalent of Redux, NgRx has a fantastic [diagram](https://ngrx.io/guide/store#diagram) on the overall flow of managed side effects, actions, reducers, the store, and selectors.

 ## Testing strategy

 On a source-code level, integration and unit tests are mainly concerned with